MichaelT025/Project-GhostPad/README.md

 ### Overlay appears in screenshots
 You need Windows 10 version 2004 (May 2020) or later.
 Update Windows if on an older version.

-### App won't start from Git Bash
-Electron doesn't work in Cygwin terminals.
-Use Command Prompt or PowerShell.

 ### API key not saving
 Check write permissions in your user data directory.